The Importance of Knowing How to Calculate a Mortgage

 As you can see, the interest portion of the payment dropped slightly, while the principal portion increased.

-Over time, the interest portion of the mortgage payment falls, thanks to the smaller outstanding balance, and the principal portion of the payment rises.
+As time goes on, the interest portion of the mortgage payment falls, thanks to the smaller outstanding balance, and as a result the principal portion of the payment rises.

-In fact, at the end of the loan term, assuming you don’t refinance or prepay, the interest portion will account for just a few bucks of the total payment.
+In fact, at the end of the loan term, assuming you don’t refinance your mortgage or prepay, the interest portion will account for just a small sliver of the total payment.

 I’ve probably confused more people than intended here, but it’s always good to know how things work, even if you don’t actually do the math yourself.